ZhikunWu/RareDisease/Papers.md

+## Specificity, length and luck drive gene rankings in association studies

+Burden test and GWAS gene ranks differ

+How should genes be prioritized?

+Burden tests favour trait-specific genes

+GWAS prioritize trait-specific variants

+LoF burden tests prioritize long genes

+Random genetic drift affects GWAS

+Estimating trait importance

+## Causal modelling of gene effects from regulators to programs to traits

+Selection of model traits

+Pathway enrichment for trait associations

+Gene regulation shapes genetic signals

+Trait-associated program regulations

+Complex interplay of programs

+Validation with GWAS and trans-eQTL

+Unified graphs from genes to programs to traits

+Extension of the model to other traits

 A CNV is defined as high-confidence by GATK-gCNV (see Babadi et al.12 for details) if the following criteria are met:
 (1)	The CNV is present in a high-quality sample (with ≤200 autosomal raw CNV calls of which at least 35 have QS >20).
 (2)	The sample frequency of the call is ≤0.01 within the Broad callset.